briandailey/dailey.page/content/post/why-calendaristic/index.md

     - Engineering
 ---

-From 2011-2019, the engineering team at Stratasan (where I served as CTO) worked from home at most once a week.
+From 2011 to 2019, the engineering team at Stratasan (where I served as CTO) worked from home at most once a week.
 In March of 2020, that all changed and we went 100% distributed.